 Nursing: LPN/LVN to BSN

-- Successful completion of program requirements makes you eligible to sit for the NCLEX-RN through the Indiana Board of Nursing.
-The NCLEX-RN may be taken anywhere in the country and if successfully passed, will result in an Indiana Registered Nursing License.
-Graduates of the program can then proceed to request an endorsed license in the state in which they reside.
+- Successful completion of program requirements makes you eligible to sit for the NCLEX-RN online through the Indiana Board of Nursing.
+The NCLEX-RN may be taken online anywhere in the country and if successfully passed, will result in an Indiana Registered Nursing License Graduates of the program can then proceed to request an endorsed license in the state in which they reside.
 Please contact your state licensing authority to assure that, upon completion of the Indiana State University LPN/LVN to BSN program, you are qualified to obtain a license or other form of certification.
 You also may contact the National Council of State Boards of Nursing to determine your state’s requirements.
 If you need assistance obtaining contact information for the licensing authority in states outside of Indiana, contact Indiana State Online representatives at (812) 237-2345 or IndianaStateOnline@indstate.